BuildwithAI-Binary/NLP/README.md

 * Sample Conversations:

   Questions:
-  •Can you prevent mental health problems?
+1. Can you prevent mental health problems?
-  •Are there cures for mental health problems?
+2. Are there cures for mental health problems?
-  •What causes mental health problems?
+3. What causes mental health problems?
-  •How do I know if I'm unwell?
+4. How do I know if I'm unwell?
-  •What should I do if I’m worried about a friend or relative?
+5. What should I do if I’m worried about a friend or relative?
-  •How can I assess my mental health?
+6. How can I assess my mental health?
-  •Why am I struggling with my mental health during covid-19?
+7. Why am I struggling with my mental health during covid-19?
-  •How can we take care of our mental health during covid-19 quarantine?
+8. How can we take care of our mental health during covid-19 quarantine?
-  •How do you prioritize mental health during the covid-19 outbreak?
+9. How do you prioritize mental health during the covid-19 outbreak?
-  •How does isolation affect my mental health?
+10. How does isolation affect my mental health?
-  •Will complete isolation during the pandemic affect your mental health?
+11. Will complete isolation during the pandemic affect your mental health?
-  •How do you protect employee mental health during covid-19?
+12. How do you protect employee mental health during covid-19?
-  •How can your religion affect your mental health during covid-19?
+13. How can your religion affect your mental health during covid-19?
-  •Will nurses get PTSD from corona related work?
+14. Will nurses get PTSD from corona related work?
-  •How do I take care of my child's mental health during this outbreak?
+15. How do I take care of my child's mental health during this outbreak?
-  •With the stress and anxiety due to the outbreak, I feel as if I can't get hold of my emotions.
+16. With the stress and anxiety due to the outbreak, I feel as if I can't get hold of my emotions.
 What should I do?

 * Book an appointment.
-  •Book an appointment for therapist for tomorrow by 8 am.
+ 1. Book an appointment for therapist for tomorrow by 8 am.
-  •Set a doctor appointment for 8th August
+ 2. Set a doctor appointment for 8th August

 # Challenges we ran into
 Most challenging part was to extract data .For Twitter API we have certain limitations based on number of tweets we can extract in a day.Second issue was to get proper training data for classification model training.
+In building a chatbot, designing the conversation is one of the challenges, as message interpretation and understanding the user's intent is tricky.

 # What's next